JVelleca/nft-minting-dapp/README.md

-# nft-minting-dapp
+# NFT Minting DApp

-NFT minting DAPP
+A simple dApp that lets users mint NFTs using Solidity and React.